entropicalabs/openqaoa/.github/issue_templates/bug_report_issue.md

 - [ ] running the latest version
 - [ ] made sure that this issue has not already been filed
-- [ ] I'm reporting the issue to the correct repository

 ## Expected Behavior